dmontgomeryNREL/FuelLib-NREL/docs/tutorials.rst

 From the ``FuelLib`` directory, run the following command in the terminal, noting that ``--fuel_name`` is the only required input: ::

+    cd FuelLib/source
     python Export4Converge.py --fuel_name posf10325

-This generates the file ``FuelLib/mixturePropsGCM/mixturePropsGCM_posf10325.csv`` with mixture property predictions from 0 K to 1000 K for use in a Converge simulation.
+This generates the file ``FuelLib/exportData/mixturePropsGCM_posf10325.csv`` with mixture property predictions from 0 K to 1000 K for use in a Converge simulation.

 Additional Options